sidharthv96/sidharthv96.github.io/resume.md

 # Hackathons

-### Best Hack, Oracle Service Cloud Hackathon, 2019
+#### Best Hack, Oracle Service Cloud Hackathon, 2019

-Idea: Object Versioning
+Object Versioning

 Versioning of OSvC Object metadata into Object Storage in OCI (Cloud Native Managed Services) using a Webhooks Adapter MicroService.

 ---

-### Honourable Mention - Best Productivity, Oracle Service Cloud Hackathon, 2019
+#### Honourable Mention - Best Productivity, Oracle Service Cloud Hackathon, 2019

-Idea: Serverless Jenkins
+Serverless Jenkins

 Run Jenkins as a Service on demand using the OCI platform.
 Developer collaboration is done using Slack.